 - NL and NI screens to check on pending authorization.

-You can use any of these tasks to assist your client regarding the status of their LIHEAP/ECAP application.
-LIHEAP program staff are limited to the same screens and information you can access.
+You can use any of these screens to assist your client regarding the status of their energy assistance application.
+EA program staff are limited to the same screens and information you can access.
 Emailing liheap2 email box about the status of the client case will not provide additional information.

 No Account Number

-My client states the propane vendor does not give them an account number what do they put the on the OKDHSLive application?
+My client states the propane vendor does not give them an account number.
+What do they put on the OKDHSLive application?

 -